vincentorback/WebP-images-with-htaccess/README.md

 </picture>
 ```

-#### Javascript
+#### JavaScript
 This is the .htaccess solution.
-Another way is to use javascript.
-[Read more here](https://github.com/vincentorback/WebP-Images-with-modernizr).
+Another way is to use JavaScript.
+[Read more here](https://github.com/vincentorback/WebP-Images-with-javascript).

 ## Feedback
 If you’ve got any thoughts or ideas about this, please make an [issue](https://github.com/vincentorback/WebP-images-with-htaccess/issues), a [pull request](https://github.com/vincentorback/WebP-images-with-htaccess/pulls) or hit me up on [Twitter](https://twitter.com/vorback)!